-The basin edge effects have the potential to significantly increase the design standard for new buildings in particular locations in Wellington and potentially may increase the standard required for existing buildings to achieve 100%NBS (IL2) when assessed against that new standard.
+The basin edge effects have the potential to significantly increase the design standard for new buildings in particular locations in Wellington and potentially may increase the standard required for existing buildings to achieve 100%NBS when assessed against that new standard.
 The "basin edge effects" is currently being discussed and reviewed by industry experts with no fixed timeframe when it will be introduced into the design standards.
-We note that the Hanson St housing complex location is less likely to be impacted by basin edge effects than other sites in the Wellington.